Fairmont, West Virginia

-Fairmont is a city in and county seat of Marion County, West Virginia, United States.
-The population was 18,313 at the 2020 census.
-It is the principal city of the Fairmont micropolitan area, which includes all of Marion County in North Central West Virginia, and is the second-largest city of the larger Morgantown–Fairmont combined statistical area.
+Fairmont is a city in Marion County, West Virginia, United States, and its county seat.
+The population was 18,313 at the 2020 census, making it the eighth-most populous city in the state.
+It is the principal city of the Fairmont micropolitan area, which includes all of Marion County in North Central West Virginia and had a population of 56,205 in 2020.
+Fairmont is also a principal city of the larger Morgantown–Fairmont combined statistical area.
+The city is home to Fairmont State University, serving more than 3,000 students.

 History

-Beginnings
+Early settlements

-In the eighteenth century, the earliest development of Fairmont consisted of subsistence farming settlements.
+In the late 18th century, various subsistence farming settlements were established in the vicinity of the future Fairmont.

 In 1789, Boaz Fleming, a Revolutionary War veteran, migrated to western Virginia and purchased a 254-acre farm from Jonathan Bozarth.
 In 1808, Fleming made his annual trek to Clarksburg to pay his brother's Harrison County taxes.
 While in Clarksburg, Fleming attended a social gathering that included his cousin Dolley Madison, wife of President James Madison.
 Fleming complained to Mrs. Madison about having to travel over a hundred miles each year from his home to pay his Monongalia County taxes and his brother's Harrison County taxes.
 Mrs. Madison supposedly suggested that he create his own county to save him all that travel.
 In 1814, Fleming circulated a petition to do precisely that, naming the proposed county Madison County in honor of Dolley and James Madison.

 Milford, now Rivesville, was the only town within the borders of Fleming's proposed county, so Fleming decided to make Milford the seat of Madison County.
 However, Milford's citizens preferred to remain part of Monongalia County.
 As a result, Fleming's petition failed to gain sufficient support to be presented to the Virginia General Assembly.
 Fleming then focused on creating a new town near his farm, which was located on the west side of the Monongahela River.
 In 1817, Fleming's sons—William and David—began to clear land on a part of their father's farm to make way for the new town; this part of the farm would later become downtown Fairmont.